 The Outcomes of Revenge Quitting

 Conversely, some individuals experience long-term regret.
-Their hasty exits closed doors to future opportunities.
-For others, the act fostered unexpected personal growth.
-It prompted them to reflect aon nd realign career aspirations.
+Their hasty exits close doors to future opportunities.
+For others, the act fosters unexpected personal growth.
+It prompts them to reflect and realign career aspirations.

 Creating a supportive work environment can mitigate revenge quitting.
 It starts with open communication channels.
 Addressing workplace grievances constructively is essential.
 Employees should feel heard and valued in their roles.

-A positive culture benefits both individuals and organizations.
+A positive culture benefits both individuals and organisations.
 It enhances retention and spurs growth.